Class ConstraintProto.Builder

 public boolean hasCircuit()The circuit constraint takes a graph and forces the arcs present (with arc presence indicated by a literal) to form a unique cycle.

-.operations_research.sat.CircuitConstraintProto circuit = 15;
+.operations_research.sat.CircuitConstraintProto circuit = 15;- Specified by:

 - Whether the circuit field is set.